MocanuAlexandru/SecurityFile/README.md

 # SecurityFile
-This project was designed as a security puzzle during a university course.
+This project was made in collaboration with a colleague (iulius98) and was designed as a security puzzle during a university course.

 A presentation for this project can be found here: https://docs.google.com/presentation/d/1F3eFlxCFsT737YPvHkxnLdTNsPRgOqQT-7huSN0QlFA/edit#slide=id.ga9000e7222_1_22